Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_06_reading_tei.md

 * The XQuery declaration is added by eXide when we create a new XQuery script.
 It is optional, but we recommend leaving it in place.
 * XQuery lets us declare a default element namespace, which saves us from having to use namespace prefixes to refer to elements in the input documents or when we create elements for output.
 Since both our input (our corpus of stories) and our output (the information we choose to provide from the story requested by the user) are in the TEI namespace, this is a good opportunity to declare the TEI namespace as a default.
-* We then declare three variables:
+* We then declare four variables:
 	* `$stories` is a collection of all stories in our corpus, defined using the XPath `collection()` function.
 Since each story is an XML document and we know that we have at least one of them, we use the plus sign as a repetition operator.
 	* `$story_id` is the parameter value supplied by the user in the query string.
 It is unchanged from the earlier version of the XQuery script.
 	* `$story_filename` is formed by appending the string `.xml` to the value of `$story_id`.
 We could, alternatively, have required the user to add the extension in the original URL.